 It is fine to eat raw fresh egg yolks, bur raw egg whites should only be consumed on occasion.
 They contain a substance called avidin which inhibits absorption of biotin, a B vitamin and can also interfere with protein digestion.
 These anti-nutrients in egg whites are neutralized by light cooking.

-Here are some informative links relating the most common questions our Healthy Food Club Members ask.
+Here are some informative links relating the most common questions our Farm Food Club Members ask.

 1) Why Organic Store Eggs are a Scam